pierrepeterlongo/b2s_doc/docs/source/index.rst

-Welcome to "back to sequences"'s documentation!
+Welcome to "back to sequences" documentation!
 ===================================

 `back to sequences <https://github.com/pierrepeterlongo/back_to_sequences>`_ is a rust program for bioinformaticians.